GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :doc:`gmtgravmag3d <supplements/potential/gmtgravmag3d>` and
 :doc:`grdgravmag3d <supplements/potential/grdgravmag3d>`,
 which computes the gravity or
-magnetic anomaly of a body by the method of Okabe [30]_.
+magnetic anomaly of a body by the method of Okabe [30]_, and :doc:`talwani2d <supplements/potential/talwani2d>` and :doc:`talwani3d <supplements/potential/talwani3d>` and which uses the methods of Talwani to compute various geopotential components from 2-D [31]_ or 3-D [32]_ bodies.
 The package is maintained by Joaquim Luis and Paul Wessel.

 segyprogs: plotting SEGY seismic data
 -------------------------------------